andre11225/TicTacToe/README.md

 # TicTacToe
-Simple TicTacToe game made using Python 3.5
+Simple TicTacToe game made using Python and AppJar

 July 4th Update:
 Basically re-wrote 60% of the code in order to incorporate a GUI.
 I used AppJar to make the GUI due to its simplicity.